RinuxLinux/MyCookbook_Reloaded/Readme.md

-Stuff I've made/gathered for my own use, over the years.
+Some stuff I've made/gathered for my own use, over the years.
-For sysadmin mostly.
+Really basic stuff.

 Python, Bash/Shell, MSDOS even.